"I want to be in class with Mercedes ALL of the time." That is what I wrote in my journal on April 13, 2011.

-So one afternoon on the way from Peña los Cernícalos, where I was supposed to take bulerías class, except that noone was there, to Chiqui de Jeré’s school, I passed by a little studio on Calle Baro.
-Later, three years later to be exact, I would learn that this little studio had previously been Peña la Bulería.
+So one afternoon on the way from Peña los Cernícalos, where I was supposed to take bulerías class, except that noone was there, to Chiqui de Jerez’s school, I passed by a little studio on Calle Baro.
+Later I would learn that this little studio had previously been Peña la Bulería.

 I was walking on the opposite side of the street, the very little street, and I noticed some flamenco dancers in the doorway chatting.